Figuring out how to switch web hosts can be a daunting task. There is a number of reasons why you should, though.

 1. Back Up Your Files

 The first thing to do is to back up your website files.
 This will likely take the longest time, so let’s start with that.
 Step one is logging into your FTP server.
-For that, simply fire up the FTP client we talked about, insert your credentials and connect.
+Simply fire up the FTP client we talked about, insert your credentials and connect.

-After that, find the root directory of your WordPress site (if it’s not your landing page by default) and mark all files there.
+After that, find the root directory of your WordPress site (if it’s not your landing page by default) and mark all the files.

 Note that your website might contain files that are not visible by default (such as

 .htaccess).
-Therefore be sure to have your FTP client display those files as well.
+Therefore be sure that your FTP client displays those files as well.
 In FileZilla, you will find this option under Server > Force showing hidden files.